Passports please! What you need to know about the Windows 10 PIN

 Microsoft lists various benefits associated with this configuration, users should find it faster and more convenient, and any mobile devices that run Windows 10 can also be used as a remote credential for the user’s Windows 10 PC.
 The main benefit to the PIN appears to be security: as it is local to the device and associated with the specific equipment on which it is set up – without the corresponding hardware, the PIN is useless.
 By removing passwords, Microsoft claim that it also helps ‘circumvent phishing and brute force attacks’, increasing security beyond previous capabilities.

 Implementing Microsoft Passport Group Policy

-If you are running Windows 10 within your organisation, you can create a Group Policy or mobile device management policy that implements Microsoft Passport on all Windows 10 devices.
+If you are running Windows 10 within your organization, you can create a Group Policy or mobile device management policy that implements Microsoft Passport on all Windows 10 devices.